j-a-n/lovelace-wallpanel/docs/configuration.md

     Please note that the URL parameters may be lost when navigating in the Home Assistant interface.
     Therefore, this option should not normally be used.

-## Dynamic configuration using entities
+## Dynamic configuration using placeholders
 The WallPanel configuration can be changed dynamically by using input_text or input_select helpers.
 Placeholders can be used in the yaml configuration, which are replaced by the state value of the corresponding entity.
 These placeholders have the form `${entity:<entity-id>}`, where `<entity-id>` must be replaced by the ID of an existing HA entity.